stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/textorientation/_index.md

 ---
+title: Aspose::Words::TextOrientation enum
-title: TextOrientation
+linktitle: TextOrientation
 second_title: Aspose.Words for C++ API Reference
-description: Specifies orientation of text on a page, in a table cell or a text frame.
+description: Aspose::Words::TextOrientation enum.
+Specifies orientation of text on a page, in a table cell or a text frame in C++.
 type: docs
 weight: 1600
 url: /cpp/aspose.words/textorientation/